tbrumbaugh5396/git-explanation/README.md

 VCS allow you to:
 - revert selected files back to a previous state,
-- revert the entire project back to a previous statem,
+- revert the entire project back to a previous state,
 - compare changes over time,
 - see who last modified something that might be causing a problem.
 - who introduced an issue and when,